druce/druce.github.io/_posts/2011-04-17-why_i_am_not_a_libertarian.md

 </p>

 <p style="margin-top: 0px; margin-right: 0px; margin-bottom: 0.75em; margin-left: 0px; padding-top: 0px; padding-right: 0px; padding-bottom: 0px; padding-left: 0px; ">
   Keynes said that every government action is a tradeoff between liberty, efficiency and fairness.
-I would say that if you think fairness or equality is all that matters, you&#8217;re a communist.
-If you think that all that matters is efficiency in the pursuit of economic growth (or any other goal like the supremacy of your race, or the word of your God as you perfectly know it), then you&#8217;re a fascist.
-And if you think liberty is all that matters, you&#8217;re a libertarian, and as misguided as the first two.
+I would say that if you think fairness or equality is all that matters, you’re a communist.
+If you think that all that matters is efficiency in the pursuit of economic growth (or any other goal like the supremacy of your race, or the word of your God as you perfectly know it), then you’re a fascist.
+And if you think liberty is all that matters, you’re a libertarian, and as misguided as the first two.
 </p>

 <p style="margin-top: 0px; margin-right: 0px; margin-bottom: 0.75em; margin-left: 0px; padding-top: 0px; padding-right: 0px; padding-bottom: 0px; padding-left: 0px; ">
-  The maximum liberty consistent with the equal liberty of others: I&#8217;m with you up to there.
-When you start saying the group has no right to impose norms, values, duties and responsibilities on anyone and restrict their liberty, that all human behavior should be based on voluntary cooperation, and all taxation and regulation are illegitimate taking by force, you&#8217;re an extremist.
+  The maximum liberty consistent with the equal liberty of others: I’m with you up to there.
+When you start saying the group has no right to impose norms, values, duties and responsibilities on anyone and restrict their liberty, that all human behavior should be based on voluntary cooperation, and all taxation and regulation are illegitimate taking by force, you’re an extremist.
 </p>

 <p style="margin-top: 0px; margin-right: 0px; margin-bottom: 0.75em; margin-left: 0px; padding-top: 0px; padding-right: 0px; padding-bottom: 0px; padding-left: 0px; ">